South Carolina Gamecocks women's basketball: Key Players

 Among the standout players of the Metro era was Sheila Foster, a 6’2” forward who became South Carolina’s all-time leading scorer and rebounder at the time of her graduation.
 Foster was a three-time All-Metro selection and finished her career with over 2,000 points and 1,400 rebounds.
 Another significant figure was Brenda Biggerstaff, who earned all-conference honors in the mid-1980s and helped anchor the team during its early tournament appearances.

 Struggles in the Southeastern Conference (1991–1997)

 SEC Transition and Increased Competition

 In 1991, South Carolina left the Metro Conference and joined the Southeastern Conference (SEC), which had rapidly established itself as the most competitive women’s basketball league in the country.
-The SEC had added women’s basketball as a sponsored sport in 1982–83 and was home to national powers such as Tennessee under Pat Summitt, Georgia under Andy Landers, and Auburn under Joe Ciampi.
+The SEC had added women’s basketball as a sponsored sport in 1982–83 and was home to national powers such as Tennessee under Pat Summitt, Georgia under Andy Landers, Auburn under Joe Ciampi, Vanderbilt under Jim Foster, and later, Alabama under Rick Moody.

 The transition proved difficult.
 In their first five years in the SEC (1991–96), the Gamecocks never finished higher than seventh in the league standings and posted a cumulative SEC record of 12–43.
 The increased level of competition, combined with a recruiting disadvantage compared to more established programs, led to a marked decline in performance.